cod1r/tack/README.md

-  how to set proper point size if DPI isnt easily accessible? current problems: memory usage is too high text wrapping is dogshit
+  how to set proper point size if DPI isnt easily accessible? current problems: memory usage is too high performance is not ideal (still need to test on large amounts of text) text wrapping is dogshit
     - write_to_buffer might have to return the x_offset value due to adjustments when wrapping so that wrapped lines that occur after are consistent.
 (The adjusted values aren't kept so glyphs that are positioned after the wrapped line, behave as thought they didn't occur after a adjusted value).